-Members and committees who have a proposal for decision involving funding, broad public statements on behalf of KWT, or other decisions that involve the whole group will seek consensus from the group before moving forward.
+Members and working groups who have a proposal for decision involving funding, broad public statements on behalf of KWTMA, or other decisions that involve the whole group will seek consensus from the group before moving forward.

 We don't want this to stop us from making important decisions that are time sensitive in all-kwt meetings, so we will make exceptions if the timeline is urgent, but revisit major decisions with the group.

 We also welcome people to continue to offer resources and connect with each other within the group - you don't need consensus to offer something as a resource on your own behalf, etc. This applies to only group-wide decisions, like making group-wide partnerships, deciding how to allocate the money we raise collectively, etc..

 Consensus means coming to an agreement as a group on a decision everyone can live with.
 This means acknowledging that individuals will disagree but working toward a decision that all can accept through principles of humility, inclusion, transparency, and solidarity.
 If one person absolutely cannot agree to a proposal, there is not consensus.
 (This is also known as a block.)